MicrosoftDocs/SupportArticles-docs/support/sql/admin/behavior-compressed-backups.md

         RESTORE HEADERONLY FROM DISK = N'E:\testbackup.bak'
         ```

-- Example 4: Compressed backups can't coexist with NT backups that have uncompressed setting:
+- Example 4: Compressed backups can't co-exist with NT backups that have an uncompressed setting:

     1. Take an NT backup and verify the backup header: